polca/premise/docs/mapping.rst

         fltr:
           - market for wood chips, wet, measured as dry mass

 If efficiency-related variables are not available, the corresponding technologies will simply not have their efficiency adjusted.

-You also need to add your model name to the models list as well as the list of geographical regions as `LIST_xxx_REGIONS`, with xxx being your model name, in the file `iam_variables_mapping/constants.yaml`.
+Additionally, add your model name to the models list as well as the list of geographical regions as LIST_xxx_REGIONS, with xxx being the IAM model name, in the file iam_variables_mapping/constants.yaml.

-Finally, you need to inform `premise` about the geographical definitions of the IAM model you are using.
+Lastly, inform premise about the geographical definitions of the IAM model you are using.
 These definitions are already stored for REMIND and IMAGE, but not for new IAM models.
-To do so, you need to create a .json file which lists ISO 3166-1 alpha-2 country codes and their corresponding IAM regions.
-See example below.
+Create a .json file listing ISO 3166-1 alpha-2 country codes and their corresponding IAM regions, as shown below.

 .. code-block:: json
     {